LiamA1994/Fluid-Tech-Test-Liam-Abbott/README.md

 This is my technical test for Fluid.

+The full version is under the 'Release' section on the right hand side.

 A 'Read me' txt file should already be included also.

 This will include all files and folders I did use for the technical test.